-With the winter hearthfires put out until next autumn comes around, this article, how to make your chimney a home for chimney swifts, is an inspiration to an urban wildlife lover (click the link to read – about 6 minutes long).
-The key points are, if your chimney is not lined with a metal tube, you are in luck and you could host some chimney swifts.
+The key point is if your chimney is not lined with a metal tube, you’re in luck!
+You could host some chimney swifts.
 Their numbers have dwindled and habitat has declined, but with an open-sided chimney cap and a good cleaning of your chimney, you could take part in boosting their numbers now!

-One of my friends, a wildlife technical teacher, lives on the fourth floor of an apartment building on the edge of Côte-des-Neiges (there are many chimney swifts in Côte-des-Neiges and Notre-Dame-de-Grace – you can see and hear their aerial acrobatics most late afternoons).
-This wildlife teacher has even had bats swoop in through the open balcony door.
+One of my friends, a wildlife technical teacher, lives on the fourth floor of an apartment building on the edge of Côte-des-Neiges.
+There are many chimney swifts in Côte-des-Neiges and Notre-Dame-de-Grace – you can see and hear their aerial acrobatics on most late afternoons in summer.
+My friend, and another nearby as well, has had a bat swoop in through her open balcony door.
 Here is a photo of a chimney swift which did the same, which she caught in her kitchen.

 This is what we biologists call the dorsal view.
 Here is one in profile: